 3. Find time for each other

 Lastly, finding time for each other (and yourselves) is critical.
-With a lack of sleep, you might be fighting more, getting angrier or perhaps even resenting your partner.
-If you feel like your partner has more time or is sleeping more, you will soon resent their life.
-Don’t forget everyone has individual struggles, and just because your partner may seem like their life is easier than yours, it doesn’t give you the right to blame or resent them.
+With a lack of sleep, you might be arguing more, getting angrier or perhaps even resenting your partner.
+If you feel like your partner has more time or is getting more sleep than you are, you will soon resent them.
+Don’t forget, everyone has individual struggles, and just because your partner may seem like their life is easier than yours, it doesn’t give you the right to blame or resent them.

 If you feel like you’re stuck in a sleepless cycle, talk to your doctor, they can give you some tips on how to manage your exhaustion.
 Just remember that you and your partner are trying to be the best parents you can.
-Cut everyone some slack, find the humour in things, get some sleep and put some valuable time into your relationship.
+Cut everyone some slack and find the humour in things wherever you can.